PhilipGazagnes/raspberry-pi-video-recorder/README.md

 - ✅ State Machine: Complete with full state management
 - ✅ LED Controller: Complete with all status patterns
 - ✅ Button Controller: Complete with debouncing and double-tap
-- 🔄 Audio Controller: In development
+- ✅ Audio Controller: Complete with full TTS voice feedback
 - 📝 Camera Manager: Not started
 - 📝 Recording Session: Not started
 - 📝 Upload Manager: Not started